 Books of fiction as well as short stories and poems published in several journals and anthologies.
 Awards won for journalism, creative writing, and community service.
 Participant in numerous professional development creative writing and editing workshops – including one of the US’ oldest, Breadloaf at Middlebury College as a fellow in Ursula Hegi’s fiction workshop; the Callaloo Creative Writing Workshop at Brown University led by Maaza Mengiste and Ravi Howard; the Caribbean Fiction Writers Summer Institute facilitated by Olive Senior; the Commonwealth Writers-sponsored fiction writing and fiction editing workshops, the former led by Jacob Ross – who subsequently served as a mentor – and Karen Lord, and the latter by Akashic publisher Johnny Temple and Peepal Tree publisher Jeremy Poynting; the University of Iowa’s online writing course facilitated by Margot Livesy and others; fiction writing and mentorship opportunities with Mervyn Morris at University of the West Indies; Ithaca College screenwriting workshop; and more.

-Facilitates workshops in creative writing and communication – has done so on commission for the Ministry of Education’s Summer Institute (creative writing/creativity in the classroom), the BIM Literary Festival (creative writing), the Department of Youth Affairs (media training workshops), with Barbara Arrindell & Associates (written communication courses) in addition to stints teaching communication at a number of tertiary institutions (e.g. Antigua State College, American University of Antigua), and independently-crafted sessions as the Jhohadli Writing Project (including the Jhohadli Summer Youth Writing Project); available for customized workshop commissions and teaching opportunities.
+Has facilitated workshops in creative writing on commission for, among others, the Bocas Literary festival (creative writing for children), the Ministry of Education’s Summer Institute (creative writing/creativity in the classroom), the BIM Literary Festival (creative writing), the Department of Youth Affairs (media training workshops); and has offered written communication courses with Barbara Arrindell & Associates in addition to stints teaching communication at a number of tertiary institutions (e.g. Cathodale, Antigua State College, American University of Antigua), and independently-crafted sessions as the Jhohadli Writing Project (including the Jhohadli Summer Youth Writing Project).
+Available for customized workshop commissions and teaching opportunities.

 Working on a freelance or consulting basis